-contact: Contacts are generally used to monitor the status of something (door, window, water sensor, etc.) and can be hooked up through a security panel or directly using a Control4 Controller or Contact/Relay Extender.
-Contacts connected to a Control4 Controller or Contact/Relay Extender can be configured either as NC (normally closed) or NO (normally open).
+contact: Contacts are generally used to monitor the status of something (door, window, water sensor, etc.) and can be hooked up through a security panel or directly using a Control4 controller or Contact/Relay Extender.
+Contacts connected to a controller or Contact/Relay Extender can be configured either as NC (normally closed) or NO (normally open).

-Control4 system: A Home-Automation System designed and developed by Control4.
+Control4 system: An automated system designed and developed by Control4.

-Controller: The main device that makes Home Automation possible.
-There may be multiple Controllers within a Control4 system.
-The Controller that runs Director is referred to as the Primary Controller.
+controller: The main device that makes automation possible.
+There may be multiple controllers within a Control4 system.
+The controller that runs Director is referred to as the primary controller.